vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/page.md

   If you fill in a string, it will be inserted into footer by `v-html`, so you can fill in HTMLString.

-- The `copyrightText` field can be filled with copyright information on this page,(also support HTMLString).
-It is useful when you quote articles from other places while they are using a specific license.
+- The `copyrightText` field can be filled with copyright information on this page,(also support HTMLString), which is useful when you quote articles from other places while they are using a specific license.
 You can also fill in `false` to hide the copyright information in a specific page.

 - The `medialink` field is the same as `themeConfig.blog.links` ([specific configuration see here](./blog.md#configurable-items)), you can configure it in a specific page to display different social media links.
 You can also set it to `false` to hide it.